Tetrahydrofolic acid: Metabolism

-In humans, tetrahydrofolic acid is produced from dihydrofolic acid by dihydrofolate reductase.
-This reaction is inhibited by methotrexate.
+In most organisms, tetrahydrofolic acid is produced from dihydrofolic acid by dihydrofolate reductase.
+A number of inhibitors of the enzyme can block this reaction, including the non-selective methotrexate (used against cancer) and the more selective pyrimethamine or trimethoprim (used for infections).

 It is converted into 5,10-methylenetetrahydrofolate by serine hydroxymethyltransferase.

 Many bacteria produce tetrahydrofolic acid via dihydropteroate.
 Humans lack the enzymes to do this, thus molecules that shut down these enzymes are effective antibacterial compounds.
-For example, sulfonamide antibiotics competitively binds the active site of dihydropteroate synthetase, excluding the binding of the dihydropteroate precursor, 4-aminobenzoic acid (PABA).
+For example, sulfonamide antibiotics competitively bind the active site of dihydropteroate synthetase, excluding the binding of the dihydropteroate precursor, 4-aminobenzoic acid (PABA).

 Functions

-Tetrahydrofolic acid is a cofactor in many reactions, especially in the synthesis (or anabolism) of amino acids and nucleic acids.
-In addition, it serves as a carrier molecule for single-carbon moieties, that is, groups containing one carbon atom e.g. methyl, methylene, methenyl, formyl, or formimino.
+Tetrahydrofolic acid is a key cofactor in one-carbon metabolism.
+Specifically it serves as a carrier for single-carbon moieties, that is, groups containing one carbon atom e.g. methyl, methylene, methenyl, formyl, or formimino.
 When combined with one such single-carbon moiety as in 10-formyltetrahydrofolate, it acts as a donor of a group with one carbon atom.
 Tetrahydrofolate gets this extra carbon atom by sequestering formaldehyde produced in other processes.

-These single-carbon moieties are important in the formation of precursors for DNA synthesis.
+These single-carbon moieties are important in the higher-level functions of THF, i.e. the synthesis of amino acids and nucleic acids, the building blocks of proteins, DNA, and RNA.
 A shortage in tetrahydrofolic acid (FH4) can cause megaloblastic anemia.

-Methotrexate acts on dihydrofolate reductase, like pyrimethamine or trimethoprim, as an inhibitor and thus reduces the amount of tetrahydrofolate made.
-This may result in megaloblastic anemia.

 Tetrahydrofolic acid is involved in the conversion of formiminoglutamic acid to glutamic acid; this may reduce the amount of histidine available for decarboxylation and protein synthesis, and hence the urinary histamine and formiminoglutamic acid may be decreased.